Skip to main content

 January 2025

-The main goal of this online short course is to introduce the concept of structural health monitoring (SHM) applied to bridges and special civil structures.
-We have a new package of upgrades for this new edition!
+The main goal of this short course is to introduce the concept of structural health monitoring (SHM) and to show how this may be applied in the context of bridges and other infrastructure.
+We have a new package of upgrades for this new edition, which includes the integration of a new instructor: Michael Havbro Faber!
 Stay tuned!

 Target public: The course is tailored towards graduate students and/or practicing engineers working full-time in public and private institutions or consultancy companies.